 BWRAF Pre Dive Safety Checks – Dive Buddy Check

 One of the biggest parts of this assistance begins before you even jump into the water.
-The pre dive safety checks aka buddy check system, as it’s normally called.
-This short list of steps take only a minute to be ‘checked’ off before you enter for a dive and allow a buddy team to be confident everything is safe and dive ready.
+The pre-dive safety checks aka buddy check system, as it’s formally called.
+This shortlist of steps takes only a minute to be ‘checked’ off before you enter for a dive and allow a buddy team to be confident everything is safe and dive ready.
 It is really very simple, so there shouldn’t be any excuses not to take the extra few minutes to complete it effectively.

 All you need to remember this acronym: BWRAF

-In order to help a new PADI Open water student remember the steps to take during the pre dive safety check ( Buddy Check) we sometimes offer some funny alternatives to the textbook “Begin With Review And Friend” memory saying.
-Bruce Willis Rock Action Films , Burger With Relish And Fries, Big White Rabbits Are Fluffy, Beer Whiskey Rum And Fun the lists go on and on, here is what we are actually trying to remember.
+In order to help a new PADI Open water student remember the steps to take during the pre-dive safety check (Buddy Check), we sometimes offer some funny alternatives to the textbook “Begin With Review And Friend” memory saying.
+Bruce Willis Rock Action Films, Burger With Relish And Fries, Big White Rabbits Are Fluffy, Beer Whiskey Rum And Fun the lists go on and on, here are what we are actually trying to remember.

 B = BCD Pre Dive Safety Check – Dive Buddy Check System